-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Equity Markets

+Ms. Yellen’s comments were part of her two-day semi-annual monetary policy testimony before the Senate Banking Committee.
+She will resume her testimony at 10 a.m.
+ET.

-Futures point to a flat to positive start for North American markets Thursday after a flurry of central bank activity jolted stocks a day earlier and drove the Canadian dollar sharply higher.
-On Wall Street, Dow, S&P and Nasdaq futures were all higher early on, but the gains began to fade as the opening bell approached.
-A day earlier, the Dow posted a record close after Federal Reserve chairman Janet Yellen said the U.S. economy is healthy enough to withstand further, gradual rate hikes, but also suggested they wouldn't need to go too much higher.
+On Wednesday, the Dow posted a record close after Federal Reserve chairman Janet Yellen said the U.S. economy is healthy enough to withstand further, gradual rate hikes, but also suggested they wouldn't need to go too much higher.
 The remarks were viewed as more dovish than many expected and sent stocks higher, but pushed down the U.S. dollar.
 On Bay Street, the Canadian dollar reached levels not seen in nearly a year after the Bank of Canada hiked interest rates for the first time in seven years.
-Futures were in positive territory early on, suggesting a modestly higher start for Canada's main index.

 Ms. Yellen will give her second day of testimony in Washington later today, but the tone is unlikely to vary significantly from Wednesday's remarks.